stagedml/pylightnix/README.md

 manager.

 Pylightnix provides a generic Python API, allowing programmers to:
-* Define linked immutable data objects by defining how to create them and operate on them.
+* Define linked immutable data objects by specifying how to create them and how to operate on them.
 * Actually create (build) such objects in a filesystem-based storage, query, inspect and remove them as needed.
 * Special attention is paid to the support of non-deterministic build processes.